Skip to main content

 node-version: '20'

-- name: Resolve services from Git
+- name: Resolve applications from Git

 env:

-PLT_USER_SERVICE_PATH: web/user-service
+PLT_USER_SERVICE_PATH: web/user-application

-PLT_PRODUCT_SERVICE_PATH: web/product-service
+PLT_PRODUCT_SERVICE_PATH: web/product-application

 PLT_FRONTEND_PATH: web/frontend